How A 10-Year-Old-Boy Helped Apollo 11 Return To Earth

 "Now that I look back on it, I'm very proud," Greg says.
 "Not especially anything amazing that I did, but that I happened to be in the right place at the right time.
 I'm also proud that my dad trusted me enough ... to do it."

-Greg, now 60, says he wanted to follow in his father's footsteps and work for NASA, but his colorblindness prevented him from becoming an astronaut.
-Instead, Greg works as the owner of a gymnastics studio.
+Greg, now 60 and the owner of a gymnastics studio, says he wanted to follow in his father's footsteps and work for NASA, but his colorblindness prevented him from becoming an astronaut.

 His father, Charles, died in 2007 after 29 years of service to NASA.